- Download our Moving to Budapest Guide (PDF)

 Buda, on the opposite bank of the river, is more suburban and is usually preferred by families who are keen on the larger houses, some of which come complete with gardens.
 One negative factor about choosing to live in Buda is that the commute to work can be problematic, largely due to traffic jams and slightly substandard road quality.
 Expats working in Pest who are intent on living in Buda are advised to look for a property close to public transport routes or metro stations, as this will significantly reduce their daily commute.

-Types of housing in Budapest
+Types of accommodation in Budapest

 Apartments are the most popular type of accommodation in Budapest, especially on the bustling east side of the Danube.
 Apartments in Budapest vary considerably in price, largely depending on their size, location and condition.
-Expats in Budapest should note that although apartments in older buildings boast high ceilings and attractive design, they are usually more expensive than their modern counterparts.
+Expats in Budapest should note that although apartments in older buildings boast high ceilings and attractive designs, they are usually more expensive than their modern counterparts.

 Finding accommodation in Budapest

-Renting property in Budapest
+Renting accommodation in Budapest

-Some landlords are perfectly happy to forgo a written contract in favour of a verbal agreement with the tenant.
+Some landlords in Budapest are perfectly happy to forgo a written contract in favour of a verbal agreement with the tenant.
 While this is considerably quicker and easier than a written contract, verbal agreements do not offer the same degree of security and can be susceptible to sudden changes by the landlord.
-Once a lease agreement has been drawn up, expats should make sure to go over their contract in detail before signing or moving in to ensure that they understand the terms and conditions of the rental.
+Once a lease agreement has been drawn up, expats should make sure to go over their contract in detail before signing or moving in to ensure that they understand the terms and conditions of the rental agreement.